Mannlicher–Schönauer: Service history

 Following the Asia Minor Campaign (1919–22), the Greeks were in urgent need of more weapons and tried to get Mannlicher–Schönauer rifles from every possible source in order to replace war losses (almost 50% were captured by the Turks, leaving slightly over 104,000 to 108,000 M1903 and M1903/14s).
 Starting in 1927, Greece received about 105,000 "Breda" marked Y1903/14/27 rifles.
 This Italian factory might have used Austrian captured parts and machinery, or more likely, have just mediated on behalf of the Steyr factory, due to treaty restrictions with the Austrian weapons manufacturer.
 These rifles saw extensive use against the Italians and Germans in World War II and many passed to the resistance fighters and thence to the combatants of the Greek Civil War that followed.
 The last official contract was in 1930, when they received 25,000 more Y1903/14/30 carbines, this time directly from the Steyr factory.

-The Portuguese military also favoured the Mannlicher–Schönauer, but it was deemed too expensive and the locally-designed Mauser-Vergueiro, which paired the Mannlicher–Schönauer bolt to a double-stack box fixed magazine copied from the Mauser 98, was adopted instead and other countries made limited use of them too.
+The Portuguese military also favoured the Mannlicher–Schönauer, but it was deemed too expensive and the locally designed Mauser-Vergueiro, which paired the Mannlicher–Schönauer bolt to a double-stack box fixed magazine copied from the Mauser 98, was adopted instead and other countries made limited use of them too.
 At the outbreak of World War I, a significant number of 6.5 mm Mannlicher–Schönauer rifles manufactured for Greece under the 1914 contract were sequestered and due to urgent needs, used by the Austrian Army.
 After the dissolution of the Austro-Hungarian Empire, these were passed on as war reparations to the original intended recipient and used by reserve units.

-Philippidis gun and Rigopoulos gun
+Philippidis rifle, Rigopoulos rifle and Lelakis rifle

+Philippidis rifle

 The weapon was chosen instead of the Greek-designed "Philippidis gun" ('Οπλον Φιλιππίδου), itself based on an earlier model of the same Austrian manufacturer, after intense lobbying against the Greek design in 1905.
 This caused a serious political crisis, with accusations about "national treason" heard in the Greek Parliament.
-The Philippidis gun was officially approved for a 1925 order, but, again, the Mannlicher–Schönauer was produced (by Breda in Italy), due to (reportedly) late submission of the Greek designs to the Italian manufacturer and/or cost factors.
+The Philippidis gun was officially approved for production in 1925, but again, the Mannlicher–Schönauer was produced (by Breda in Italy), due to (reportedly) late submission of the Greek designs to the Italian manufacturer and/or cost factors.

-An improvement of the Mannlicher–Schönauer was designed by Lieutenant Rigas Rigopoulos during World War II (spring 1941), incorporating modified and redesigned parts to enable automatic fire.
-Though approved by the Greek military to be produced in Volos, it never went into production, due to the German invasion of Greece.
+Rigopoulos rifle

+Lieutenant Rigas Rigopoulos was awarded a patent in February, 1940 for a military gun design with a novel firing mechanism for high rate of fire.
+The Hellenic Ministry of Defense expressed interest for the invention, and organized a series of tests in Volos, intending to utilize the new mechanism to transform existing Mannlicher–Schönauer rifles into more modern weapons.
+The tests were never completed due to the outbreak of war with Italy and, thus, Greece's entry into WWII.

+Lelakis rifle

+The third improvement is the Lelakis Bolt-action rifle designed by Greek Artillery Colonel Lelakis Vassilios in collaboration with the Italian manufacturer Gnutti in 1923 where the design of the weapon was based on the Gras and Mannlicher rifles.